 Irrespective of the name (Nexus 6 or Nexus X), we know that the 6th Nexus is surely coming, and here is what I expect out of it.
 I will be addressing the phone as Nexus X in the rest of the article.

 - 64GB Storage

-Once again, the Nexus 5 has an amazing camera in terms of hardware.
-But some other phones with the same lens and sensor take far better pictures than the Nexus 5.
+Nexus 5 has an amazing camera in terms of hardware.
+But few other phones with the same lens and sensor take far better pictures than the Nexus 5.
 It’s because of the stock image processing Google offers.
-It’s a known fact that Google never really took image processing too seriously, but considering how tight the mobile market and the hardware Google and Motorola will be using, a much better image processing algorithm will be really appreciated.
+It is a known fact that Google never really took smartphone image processing too seriously (yet!), but considering how tight the mobile market is, coupled with the hardware Google and Motorola will use, a better image processing algorithm will be a big plus.

 A 2K Display

-Unlikely, but not impossible.
-We have already seen companies like Oppo and even Sony build their 2K display mobile devices, so one would certainly expect the same from Google’s flagship device too.
-But considering the fact that Google loves to keep the price low and offer value-for-money to the customers, a 2K display looks unlikely.
-Nevertheless, there is nothing wrong in expecting it and if it does happen then I’m sure all the Google fans are gonna love sporting the Nexus X.
+Probable, but not impossible.
+We have already seen companies like Oppo and even Sony bundling a 2K display in their smartphones, so one would certainly expect the same from Google’s flagship device.
+But considering the fact that Google loves to keep the price low and offer value-for-money products, a 2K display looks unlikely.
+Nevertheless, there is nothing wrong in expecting it and if it does happen then I’m sure all Google fans are gonna love sporting their Nexus X.

-That’s about it.
-Apart from the few hardware specifications I mentioned above, if the extra 4 features I wrote about are also added into the Nexus X, I’m sure it’s going to be one of the greatest Nexus devices ever.
+Well, that’s about it.
+Apart from the few hardware specifications I mentioned above, if the extra 4 features I wrote above are also added in the Nexus X, I’m sure it’s going to be one of the greatest Nexus devices ever.

 All the best, Google!
-Whatever you may come up with, I’m anyways gonna buy the Nexus X.
+Whatever you may come up with, I’m anyway gonna buy the Nexus X.